Dallarnil: History

 In October 1912, 20 allotments of the Dallarnil Township were advertised to be auctioned by Charles White of Biggenden.
 A map advertising the auction states the allotments were immediately opposite the railway station with the railway line to terminus nearing completion.

 The neighbourhood of Stanton takes its name from the former Stanton railway station on the Isis railway line, which was named by the Queensland Railways Department on 16 July 1914, which in turn takes its name from the pastoral run Stanton Harcourt named in 1854.

 It is unclear when Dallarnil Gospel Hall opened, but Gospel Hall Road (presumably named after it) is in existence by 1915.

 On Sunday 27 November 1921, Archbishop Gerald Sharp dedicated the new Anglican Church to St James, the Apostle and Martyr.

-St Francis Xavier's Catholic Church was officially opened on Sunday 1 October 1933 by Archibishop James Duhig.
+St Francis Xavier's Catholic Church was officially opened on Sunday 1 October 1933 by Archbishop James Duhig.
 It was 48 by 30 ft and built from timber at a cost of £270.
 In 1958, the church building was relocated to Tiaro.

 A stump-capping ceremony for a Methodist church was held Saturday 12 October 1946.
 Unable to afford the cost of a contractor, the church was built with volunteer labour under the supervision of a carpenter.
 The church was officially opened on Saturday 16 July 1947.
 The timber church was designed by Cook and Kerrison.
 In 1977, following the amalgamation of the Methodist Church into the Uniting Church in Australia, it became Dallarnil Uniting Church.
 The church was closed and subsequently sold on 18 March 2021.
 It was at 4 Main Street.

 The railway line from Childers to Dallarnil closed on 30 June 1955.